sindycp/Searching-in-Splunk/README.md

 ## Analyze the Outcomes of the Search

 The preceding search is expected to have produced over 300 events.
 Explore additional pages in the search results to view events beyond those listed on the initial page.

-## Key Points

-In this exercise, Splunk Cloud was utilized for search and investigation, allowing you to:

-- Upload sample log data
-- Search through indexed data using SPL
-- Assess search results
-- Recognize various data sources
-- Pinpoint failed SSH login(s) for the root account

 ## Final Thoughts
 In conclusion, we have delved into the exploration of basic searches using Splunk's querying language, known as Search Processing Language (SPL).
 This endeavor has highlighted the versatility of SPL in efficiently querying and analyzing data within Splunk.
 Splunk, as a notable SIEM tool, holds significance by serving as a robust platform for the storage, analysis, and reporting of data originating from various sources.
 Its comprehensive capabilities make it an integral component for security analysts, enabling them to navigate and extract valuable insights from diverse datasets, ultimately contributing to effective cybersecurity measures and incident response.